What Time Will The Royal Wedding Be On Television In The United States?

 NBC, for example, begins its coverage on the Today show starting at 4:30 p.m.
 Eastern time anchored by Hoda Kotb and Savannah Guthrie.
 PBS will also show the wedding live, which will be preceded by a five-part, royal-wedding-related series starting on May 14.

 Anchored by Gayle King and others, CBS (and CBS streaming) will provide coverage of Meghan Markle’s big day beginning at 4:00 a.m.
 Eastern time.
 Apparently, the ABC folks may get an extra hour of sleep, because that network’s coverage begins at 5 a.m. on Good Morning America.
-ABC’s 20/20 will air prime-time specials about the royal wedding on at 10 p.m.
+ABC’s 20/20 will air prime-time specials about the royal wedding at 10 p.m.
 Eastern on May 18 and 19.

 The E!
 Network launches its E!
 Live from the Royal Wedding programing at 5 a.m., hosted by Giuliana Rancic, Brad Goreski, Sarah-Jane Crawford, plus royal expert Melanie Bromley.
 “The channel will also have programming like The Real Princess Diaries: From Diana to Meghan scheduled in the weeks leading up to the wedding, and are airing a Royal Wedding Rundown on Saturday evening, to recap the historic event right after it happens.”

-The wedding between Meghan Markle and Prince Harry will also be aired on Fox News, CNN, and MSNBC, and BBC America.
+The wedding between Meghan Markle and Prince Harry will also be aired on Fox News, CNN, MSNBC, and BBC America.

 The event will also be live-streamed on the web; check back with the Inquisitr for updates on where and when to watch the royal wedding online as well as on other television channels.